ichortower/IchorsCat/README.md

 ## How to Use

-This mod adds three additional cat breeds using [Content Patcher](https://github.com/Pathoschild/StardewMods/tree/develop/ContentPatcher): therefore, you will need SMAPI and Content Patcher in order to use it.
+This mod adds five additional cat breeds using [Content Patcher](https://github.com/Pathoschild/StardewMods/tree/develop/ContentPatcher): therefore, you will need SMAPI and Content Patcher in order to use it.
 The new breeds will show up in the character creation menu like the vanilla cats; if